Landhaura: History

 Over the years Nahar Singh switched his loyalties from Mughals to Sikhs and back to Mughal governor.
-He was imprisoned by Zabita Khan, his estate divided in half, half given to Gujar Ranjeet Singh, Nahar Singh’s rival.
+He was imprisoned by Zabita Khan, his estate divided in half, half given to Gurjar Ranjeet Singh, Nahar Singh’s rival.
 Nahar Singh collaborated with Sikhs to loot cattles in Najibabad region and later joined Mughal governor to drive out Sikhs.

 After Nahar Sindh died, his son Ram Dayal Singh became the chief of Landhaura.

 In 1804, there was a local rebellion popularly known as Azimgardi, during which Ram Dayal Singh supported East India Company and helped to save their assets and employees.

 After death of Ram Dayal in 1813, succession dispute occurred between his grandson Badan Singh and infant son Kushal Singh, from wife Dhan Kunwar.
 A settlement was reached where Dhan Kunwar paid a large sum of money and expensive goods to Badan Singh and kept Landhaura for her infant son.

-In 1824, Vijay Singh Gujar, remote cousin of Ram Dayal, had planned to get rid of Kushal Singh and become head of Gujars and joined Kallu Gujar, the dacoit.
-But his plan didn't succeed as he was soon killed by Gurkhas.
+In 1824, Vijay Singh Gujar, remote cousin of Ram Dayal, had planned to get rid of Kushal Singh and become head of Gurjars and joined Kallu Gurjar.
+But his plan didn't succeed as he was soon killed by Gurkhas army of Britishers due to revolution against them.

 Kushal Singh died in 1829.
 Dhan Kunwar died in 1836 and Lad Kunwar (wife of Kushal Singh) died in 1849, leaving her son Harbans Singh.
 Harbans Singh died in 1850 when he was in his early twenties, survived by infant son Raghubir Singh.

-One of dancing songs among the dominant Pahansu Gujars concerns the Gujar chief of Landhaura, who was poisoned by his mother so that his mother's lover could rule in the dead son's place.
+One of dancing songs among the dominant Pahansu Gurjars concerns the Gurjar chief of Landhaura, who was poisoned by his mother so that his mother's brother could rule in the dead son's place.
 In the song, the chief's wife refers in a veiled and sorrowful way to the murder in addressing her mother-in-law, but the chief's mother denies that the death has even occurred.

-Role in Mutiny

-During mutiny of 1857, 300 soldiers of Sappers and Miners rebelled against British in Roorkee.
-They marched from Roorkee to Landhaura and requested them to employ them and fight against British and they can capture Roorkee for them.
-Kamal Kunwar, mother of infant Raghubir Singh denied any help to rebel soldiers and they went to Nawab of Najibabad.

-On 11 Sep, 1857, Landhaura helped British to suppress Gujars of nearby territory from plundering and looting, Sahib Singh Gujar, uncle of Raghubir Singh joined with 200 of his men.
-British rewarded Landhaura with 11 villages for their loyal conduct during the mutiny.